 It is always important for us at WGW to keep our volunteers and supporters aware of what is happening and any possible updates within the charity.
-This we have done via a variety of media; by paper and online news update, website and our face-book pages and in national & local press e.g. in 'Red' magazine, a national leisure magazine and locally: the Richmond & Barnes Magazine, Guildford, Farnham & Woking magazine, Elmbridge & Kingston Magazine, Surrey Downs Magazine, and the Windsor, Maidenhead & Ascot Magazine.
-With an estimated distribution of 219,000 and targeted at AB1 Homes (worth £1m or more in the area), we were advised these articles we would potentially be picked up by influencers and other marketeers.
-This has meant us reaching a wider national & local audience, especially as many people are interested in the welfare of the greyhounds in our rehoming centre.
+This we have done via a variety of media; by paper and online news update, website and our Facebook pages, Instagram and in national & local press e.g. national magazine 'Prima' (& related publications), local publication Elmbridge magazine & BBC Radio 6.

+This has meant us reaching a wider local & national audience, especially as many people are interested in the welfare of the greyhounds in our rehoming centre.
 Our supporters, who are often also hound owners, can help us raise funds and reach more people with various online informational or fun videos and fundraisers to promote greyhounds as great pets.
-Supporters have also run their own personal fundraisers alongside kennel ones, as Covid-19 restrictions meant the cancellation of our schedule of planned public fundraising events.
-Their alternative fundraising ideas e.g. one supporter has run an online Quiz, individuals have set up birthday fundraisers on face-book, and themed and one-off raffles have been run by supporters with kennels support, has been a valuable source of fundraising for the kennels.
-Additionally, we have continued to promote our charity locally and this has resulted in requests for us to attend local events which have traditionally brought in a good public response but which we have due to the social restrictions, have not been able to take up.
-We did still manage our outdoor annual Christmas Blessing on the Green overseen by the local vicar, and a carefully managed Meet & Greet in Windsor.
-We have continued to see a distinct rise in the number of calls and online queries to the kennels, especially those interested in homing a greyhound or offering to foster a hound to help assess him or her for homing.
+Supporters have also set up their own personal fundraisers alongside our own kennel ones, where we have our schedule of planned public fundraising events.
+For example, one supporter ran the London Marathon 2022 in aid of WGW, other individuals have set up birthday fundraisers on Facebook, and we have had themed and one-off raffles & coffee mornings, which have been run by supporters with kennel assistance.

+Additionally, we have continued to promote our charity locally and this has resulted in requests for us to attend local events which traditionally bring in a good public response e.g. our outdoor annual Christmas Blessing on the Green by the local vicar at St Peter's, Hersham Village Society Cinema Night in aid of WGW, local quiz donations and Meet & Greet in Pets at Home, Walton on Thames.
+We have continued to see a distinct rise in the number of calls and online queries to the kennels, especially those interested in homing a greyhound or offering to foster a hound (to help assess him or her for homing).

-At the kennels themselves, we also usually have many regular visitors with community support workers and young adults participating in the Duke of Edinburgh scheme at various levels, although due to the restrictions this has not been possible for the majority of the year.
-We are very fortunate that as an outdoor activity, we are usually able to invite people to our kennels which is a very effective way to showcase our charity and promote greyhounds as pets and allows people to take that first tentative step of potentially offering a greyhound a home without any pressure.
+At the kennels themselves, we also usually have many regular visitors with community support workers and young adults participating in the Duke of Edinburgh scheme at various levels.
+We are very fortunate that as an outdoor activity, we are usually able to invite people to our kennels as a very effective way to showcase our charity and promote greyhounds as pets and it allows people to take that first tentative step of potentially offering a greyhound a home without any pressure.
+We have been fortunate in that our dedicated supporters have continued to show support in a variety of ways and tirelessly seek to raise funds by arranging various online events, as well as the usual scheduled Meet & Greets, a Charity Stall at Village Shows and regular Coffee Mornings at the weekends which have traditionally helped make our weekend dog-walking a great community outdoor interest.
+We have also had corporate groups walking the hounds and passing on our details to other interested parties for team building and mental health improvement.

-We have been fortunate in that our dedicated supporters have continued to show support in a variety of ways and tirelessly seek to raise funds by arranging various online events instead of the usual scheduled Meet & Greets and some regular coffee mornings at the weekends which have traditionally helped make our weekend dog-walking a great community outdoor interest.
-We have also had corporate groups walking the hounds.
-Any legacy we have received intended to be used towards the purchase of our kennels, will help secure the long-term future of WGW.
+Any legacy we have received intended to be used towards the purchase of our kennels will help secure the long-term future of WGW.

-So, all in all another busy year with lots going on, both on a normal operational level and behind the scenes - and despite the unforeseen pandemic we have all had to operate through - none of which would be possible without such wonderful committed trustees, staff and volunteers.
+So, all in all, another busy year with lots going on, both on a normal operational level and behind the scenes - none of which would be possible without such wonderful committed trustees, staff and volunteers.